Bowel cancer screening saves lives, and it’s free.

 What is the free bowel screening test?

-Screening for bowel cancer involves a simple, at-home test called an immunochemical faecal occult blood test (iFOBT).
-This bowel cancer screening test looks for traces of blood in the poo which are invisible to the human eye and could be a sign of bowel cancer.
-The test is free to people aged 45-74 and is quick and clean to complete.
+Screening for bowel cancer involves doing a simple, at-home test called an immunochemical faecal occult blood test (iFOBT).
+This bowel cancer screening test looks for tiny traces of blood in the poo which can be invisible to the human eye and could be a sign of bowel cancer.

-- your period or finished your period less than three days ago
+- if you have your period, or if it ended less than three days ago.

-- blood in your urine, poo, or in the toilet bowl – if this happens, speak to a GP
+- if you can see blood in your urine, poo, or in the toilet bowl – if this happens, speak to a GP.

 You should speak to a GP if you have: